Best travel destinations from Bucharest, Romania

 You can rent a car and reach all these places by car or you can book a small group to Mogosoaia Palace, Snagov and Caldarusani Monasteries Tour.

-During two days, visit Romania’s two most popular tourist attractions: Sibiu Medieval city, considered the most beautiful city in Romania and former European capital of Culture in 2007 and Transfagarasan high altitude road appreciated by Top Gear as being the “best road in the world”.
-Cross the Carpathian Mountains and reach the legendary land of Transylvania and then travel above the clouds and admire impressive waterfalls, glacial lakes and the high peaks of the mountains.
+During two days, visit Romania’s two most popular tourist attractions: Sibiu Medieval City, considered the most beautiful city in Romania and the former European Capital of Culture in 2007, and Transfagarasan Road, high altitude road appreciated by Top Gear as being the “best road in the world”.
+Cross the Carpathian Mountains and reach the legendary land of Transylvania and then travel above the clouds and admire impressive waterfalls, glacial lakes, and the high peaks of the mountains.